graysonkent/graysonkent.github.io/_posts/2017-08-25-using-piphilology-to-hide-strings.md

 ---------------------
 There is probably a better word to describe what I am really doing, but Piphilology sounds cool and it is the closest term I know of.
 So let's stick with that.

-I don't need Bash to remember the digits of π,  but I *am* going to use a similar method to encode my message.
+I don't need Bash to remember the digits of pi,  but I *am* going to use a similar method to encode my message.

 Instead of the using the characters of each word to represent a digit, let's use the amount of characters on each line to represent a [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) number that we can concatenate and convert into a human-readable string.